istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

        [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity),
        [pod security policy](https://cloud.google.com/kubernetes-engine/docs/how-to/pod-security-policies#overview),
        or [dataplane v2](https://cloud.google.com/kubernetes-engine/docs/concepts/dataplane-v2).
+    * Kind has CNI enabled by default.
     * OpenShift has CNI enabled by default.

 1. Install Kubernetes with the [ServiceAccount admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#serviceaccount) enabled.
     * The Kubernetes documentation highly recommends this for all Kubernetes installations where `ServiceAccounts` are utilized.

-### Install Istio with CNI plugin
+### Install Istio with the `istio-cni` component

-In most environments, a basic Istio cluster with CNI enabled can be installed using the following commands:
+In most environments, a basic Istio cluster with the `istio-cni` component enabled can be installed using the following commands:

 {{< tabset category-name="gateway-install-type" >}}